 Though the season ended with tough losses to Alabama and Oklahoma, Sullivan proved he was, and always will be, the first great Tiger that all others should try to follow.

-He was inducted into the College Football Hall of Fame in 1991 and also had his No. 7 retired by the Auburn football program.
+The Heisman Trophy winner was inducted into the College Football Hall of Fame in 1991 and had his No. 7 retired by the Auburn football program.
 He also has a statue in front of Jordan-Hare Stadium.

 His great college career didn’t exactly translate to professional success in the NFL.
 Sullivan played for seven seasons after being selected in the second round of the 1972 NFL Draft by the Atlanta Falcons.
 He only played in 30 games during his career and left the league after spending the 1976 season with the Washington Redskins.